 • It’s so important to us to spread the message that animals are not here for people to use, as products and also as entertainment.
 There are many businesses which sell guaranteed interactions with animals – this creates a situation where the animal is being used for a specific purpose, as a commodity.
 We want to teach people to interact with other beings in a healthy way.

-Visitor often DO get to greet the residents up close!
+Visitors often DO get to greet the residents up close!
 You’ve seen us post pictures of guests loving on Jade the sheep, and Shane the goat always likes to come up and say hello.
 We recently were able to have guests in a chicken area and they loved it!
 But sometimes some of our herds are not in the mood and will go in the woods, sometimes different flock members walk away from the tour groups, and that’s ok! – Full Circle Farm Sanctuary

 Ambassador residents refer to residents who have unique stories that tour guides can share to highlight the plight of farmed animals around the world.
 These individuals are sometimes more visible at your sanctuary and more likely to appreciate interaction than other residents of their species.
-Perhaps your sanctuary’s ambassador is a rescued chicken who seems content being picked up, or a cow that approaches and seems content to spend time with humans safely, or a pig who particularly loves belly rubs!
+Perhaps your sanctuary’s ambassador is a rescued chicken who seems content being picked up, or a cow that approaches and seems content to safely spend time with humans, or a pig who particularly loves belly rubs!
 You’ll likely know quite quickly which of your residents would make great ambassadors.
-Successful tours incorporate the stories of ambassadors as a way to help people better see the individuals that make up species.
+Successful tours incorporate the stories of ambassadors as a way to help people better see the individuals that make up their species.